 If you're tracking a product conversion, use the product ID as the conversion ID.
 The product ID is the same value you pass in the

-If you're tracking a product conversion, and if you do not use the product ID as the conversion ID, the platform has no way of mapping the conversion to the corresponding product in the Frosmo database.
-For example, if you wanted to create a product recommendation based on the conversions, the recommendation engine would not be able to automatically map the conversions to products and would therefore fail to return the product data for the conversions.
+If you're tracking a product conversion, and if you do not use the product ID as the conversion ID, the platform has no way of mapping the conversion to the corresponding product in the Frosmo product database.
+For example, if you wanted to create a product recommendation based on the conversions, the recommendation engine would not be able to map the conversions to tracked products and would therefore fail to return the product data for the conversions.

 If you're tracking a product conversion, use the product type as the conversion type.
 The product type is the same value you pass in the